pantozac/Chruch-Of-Gainz/README.txt

     - Develop into web hosted application able to be accessed from web server
     - Develop into mobile app

+Update 0.0.1-3
+    Created functionality to import and save data from a JSON file -Included exception handling for no json present in directory

+    Fixed bug with updating all maxes under settings

 Update 0.0.1-2
     Fixed bug where sets failed to update when changeing phases